 Our research is funded in part by New Frontiers of Research Fund (NFRFE-201), the Ontario Early Research Award program, NSERC Discovery (RGPIN2017-05235, RGPAS-2017-507938), the Canada Research Chairs Program, the Fields Centre for Quantitative Analysis and Modelling and gifts by Adobe Systems, Autodesk and MESH Inc. We thank members of Dynamic Graphics Project at the University of Toronto; Thomas Davies, Oded Stein, Michael Tao, and Jackson Wang for early discussions; Rahul Arora, Seungbae Bang, Jiannan Li, Abhishek Madan, and Silvia Sellán for experiments and generating test data; Honglin Chen, Eitan Grinspun, and Sarah Kushner for proofreading.
-We thank Mirela Ben-Chen for the enlightening advice on the experiments and the writing; Yifan Wang for running comparisons; and Ahmad Nasikun for evaluations.
+We thank Mirela Ben-Chen for the enlightening advice on the experiments and the writing; Yifan Wang for running comparisons; Ahmad Nasikun for evaluations; Nick Sharp for suggestions on the visualization; and John Hancock for the IT support.
 We obtained our test models from THINGI10K [Zhou and Jacobson 2016] and we thank all the artists for sharing a rich variety of 3D models.
-We especially thank John Hancock for the IT support which helped us smoothly conduct this research.